asieduofeijnr/commsproject/README.md

 # Presentation Overview

-This README provides an overview of our presentation on Linear Regression.
-We have divided the presentation into several sections, each with its unique focus and objectives.

 ## Introduction by Andrea
 Andrea will kick off the presentation by introducing the team and setting the stage for the presentation.
 She will also provide a brief summary of the topics covered in previous presentations and explain how today's discussion builds upon that knowledge.
 Andrea will emphasize the practicality of linear regression as a modeling method, which is the central theme of our presentation.
 She will delve into the predictive and inferential aspects of linear regression that make it intriguing.